chuanqin666/VIAProject/README.md

 ## CURRENT STAGE

-* Now the project has finished vertical and horizontal case.
+* Now the project has finished DIVs with text.

 ## MAIN FILE